Carlon Jeffery

-Carlon Jeffery (born July 10, 1993) is an American former actor and rapper.
+Carlon Jeffery (born July 10, 1993) is an American actor and rapper.
 He is best known for playing Cameron Parks in the Disney Channel sitcom A.N.T.
-Farm (2011–2013).
+Farm (2011–2014).

 Life and career

-Jeffery was born in Houston, Texas and has been performing since the age of eight.
-He grew up in Cincinnati, Ohio, performing in numerous community venues.
-He and his family moved to Los Angeles, California in 2005, so he could pursue a career his music and acting.
-In 2017, Jeffery had a daughter with Yaneris Mendiola named Giselle Ariana.
-Jeffery frequently visits the Bay Area to see Giselle and Mendiola.
+Jeffery was born in Houston, Texas and started performing at the age of eight.
+He was raised in Cincinnati, Ohio, performing in numerous community venues.
+He and his family moved to Los Angeles, California in 2005, so he could pursue a career in music and acting.
+His twin sister, Carla Jeffery, was also an actress, best known for her role in the Zombies film series.

-Within the next year, he landed his first notable acting role, a guest appearance in It's Always Sunny in Philadelphia.
-In 2007, he had a three-episode stint in the drama Heroes.
-His other television credits include Bones and Trust Me.
+In 2006, he had his first notable acting role, a guest appearance in It's Always Sunny in Philadelphia.
+In 2007, he appeared in three episodes of the drama series Heroes.
+Other television roles include Bones and Trust Me.

 He co-starred as Cameron Parks in the Disney Channel sitcom A.N.T.
 Farm, which premiered in 2011.
-He left the show after the second season ended and Aedin Mincks joined the main cast in the third season.
-However, in October 2013, he did appear on the show as a guest star.
-He returned for one episode "feature presANTation" in the third and final season of A.N.T.
-Farm.
+He left the show after the second season ended.
+However, in October 2013, he appeared as a guest star for the third season episode "Feature PresANTation".

 In music, Jeffery is also a rapper, performing under the pseudonym Lil' C-Note.
-He has a twin sister, Carla Jeffery, who is an actress.